-When : Opening ceremony, fireworks display on July
+When : Opening ceremony, fireworks display on Wednesday, July

 It was American writer Ernest Hemingway who helped spread the word of the tradition in such books as "The Sun Also Rises" and "Death in the Afternoon."

-Dramatic gorings, tramplings, and related eyewitness accounts have become the stuff of Internet legend, as images of victims flipped head-over-heels by the horns of an oncoming bull are the stark equivalent of an urban car wreck.
-Viewers just can't look away.
+Of particular interest are photos and video clips depicting victory ... for the bull!
+Today, dramatic gorings, tramplings have become the stuff of Internet legend, as images of victims flipped head-over-heels have become the equivalent of an urban car wreck.
+Viewers can't look away.

 How to run with the bulls

 As always, it is highly recommended that runners be fit, agile, and have their wits about them at all times.

 Those under the age of 18 need not apply.
 All participants must be at the entry gates by 7:30AM for each morning's 8AM start time.
 Get a good night's sleep the night before.
 More importantly, arrive sober!
 You'll be running with a herd of wild animals -- with horns.